github/docs/content/admin/managing-iam/configuring-authentication-for-enterprise-managed-users/configuring-saml-single-sign-on-for-enterprise-managed-users.md

     {% note %}

-    **Note:** After you require SAML SSO for your enterprise, the setup user will no longer have access to the enterprise but will remain signed in to GitHub.
+    **Note:** After you require SAML SSO for your enterprise and save SAML settings, the setup user will continue to have access to the enterprise and will remain signed in to GitHub.
 Only {% data variables.enterprise.prodname_managed_users %} provisioned by your IdP will have access to the enterprise.

     {% endnote %}